kudobuilder/kudo/CONTRIBUTING.md

 When updating the structs under APIs, or any other code generated item, use `make generate` to generate the new DeepCopy structs.
 Use `make manifests` to generate out new YAML manifests representing these CRDs.

+After updating CRD manifests, use `make install-crds` to apply the new CRDs to your cluster.

 ## Community, Discussion, and Support

 Learn how to engage with the Kubernetes community on the [community page](community page).